Pot Pardons in Canada

 Some politicians are calling for the federal government to instead allow criminal records of those convicted of marijuana possession to have their records expunged instead of pardoned; expungement is a more extreme version of the pardon which totally eliminates the record of a criminal conviction from all databases.
 The federal government allows expungement in the case of historical injustices; they have argued that the laws against marijuana use were not unjust.
 Others have argued that because convictions were primarily levied against Black and Indigenous people, they are unjust; again, we’ll have to wait to see what the new legislation says.

-If you were convicted of marijuana possession in the past, or are charged with marijuana related offenses today, a criminal lawyer can help; an experienced DUI lawyer can be especially useful if charged with driving related marijuana offenses.
+If you were convicted of marijuana possession in the past, or are charged with marijuana related offenses today, a criminal lawyer can help; a drug DUI lawyer in Winnipeg can be especially useful if charged with driving related marijuana offenses.